Skip to content

 On this page

-What this objective means
+What this objective tests

-QoS has four basic jobs:
+QoS has four jobs:

-• mark or trust markings,
+• Mark or trust markings.

-• queue or schedule traffic during congestion,
+• Queue and schedule traffic during congestion.

-• police or shape traffic to a rate.
+• Police or shape traffic to a rate.

 Packet arrives